 The Brattleboro Literary Festival was founded in 2002 by a very small group of bibliophiles from area bookstores and libraries.
 The very first festival featured Nobel Prize winning legend Saul Bellow in his last public appearance.
-Since then the festival has gone on to present nearly 300 authors, including winners of the Pulitzer Prize, National Book Award, National Book Critics Circle Award, Newbery Medal, and the Caldecott Medal.
+Since then the festival has gone on to present over 400 authors, including winners of the Pulitzer Prize, National Book Award, National Book Critics Circle Award, Newbery Medal, and the Caldecott Medal.

 Brattleboro is a natural setting for this event.
 Writers have always found it a congenial place to live and work.
 Royall Tyler, the celebrated playwright and poet of the late eighteenth and early nineteenth centuries, called Brattleboro home.
 The first literary societies in the community were formed in his day, the forerunners of the reading and writing groups that abound here today.
 In the eighteen-nineties, Rudyard Kipling resided at Naulakha in the hills on the edge of town, and wrote several of his classic works while living here.
 Today, the Brattleboro area is home to numerous active writers.